wonsunahn/CS1632_RentACat/README.md

    mvn test-compile
    ```

-   If the compilation is successful, all soure codes under src/ are compiled to
+   If the compilation is successful, all source codes under src/ are compiled to
 class files under target/classes.
 Make sure you invoke the 'test-compile'
 phase and not the 'compile' phase.
 The former will compile both your
 implementation classes under the src/main folder and your test classes under